UCLNatSci/Mathematics-for-Natural-Sciences-A/differentiation_and_integration/differentiation.md

 ---
 name: pendulum
 ---
-A pendulum swing "animation", the angle of inclination with the downward vertical is denoted by $\theta$ and is measured in the anti-clockwise direction.
+A pendulum swing diagram, the angle of inclination with the downward vertical is denoted by $\theta$ and is measured in the anti-clockwise direction.
 The graph on the right shows the rate of change of $\theta$ with respect to time $t$.
 ```
 * At the maximum height of the swing (amplitude), the pendulum comes to an instantaneous standstill, and so $\displaystyle\frac{\mathrm{d}\theta}{\mathrm{d}t}=0$.
 * As the pendulum swings clockwise, $\theta$ is decreasing and so $\displaystyle\frac{\mathrm{d}\theta}{\mathrm{d}t}<0$.